ZeroPM-H2020/global-chemical-inventory-database/how_to_contribute.md

 1. No changes on data model, and only append new rows to existing table.

 2. Add new tables and its schema.

+## Project TODO list (suggested improvements)

+- [ ] Create a single version source (or script) to update all `zeropm-v0-0-X.sqlite` references.
+- [ ] Add a validation script to check row counts, PK/FK integrity, and empty tables.
+- [ ] Add CI to build the SQLite database and run validation on each PR.
+- [ ] Build a GitHub Actions pipeline to rebuild the `.sqlite` file when new CSVs are added.
+- [ ] Upgrade Datasette to the latest stable release and remove the dependency on the CSV size limit fork.
+- [ ] Document data provenance updates and required metadata changes for new CSV drops.
+- [ ] Add a release checklist including image push, tag, and deployment verification.
+- [ ] Add a compact schema reference (tables + keys) for contributors.

+## Deployment TODO list (suggested improvements)

+- [ ] Move the deployment to the NGI Scientific platform.
+- [ ] Automate the Docker build process.
+- [ ] Move the Docker image from a private Docker Hub repo to the organization account on GitHub.

 ## Bump database version number